-The selection and rationale for the RI/IRM sampling program is discussed in the RI/IRM Work Plan.
-Methods and protocol to be used to collect environmental samples (i.e., soil, groundwater, and sub-slab vapor) for this investigation are described in the TurnKey Field Operating Procedures (FOPs) presented in Appendix F.
+Methods and protocol to be used to collect environmental samples (i.e., soil, groundwater, surface water, sediment, and sub-slab vapor) for this investigation are described in the TurnKey Field Operating Procedures (FOPs), summarized on Table 4 and presented in Appendix F.

 The number and types of environmental samples to be collected is summarized on Table 1.
 Sample parameter lists, holding times and sample container requirements are summarized on Table 3.
-The sampling program and related site activities are discussed below.
+The sampling program and related Site activities are discussed below.
 To the extent allowed by existing physical conditions at the facility, sample collection efforts will adhere to the specific methods presented herein.
 If alternative sampling locations or procedures are implemented in response to facility specific constraints, each will be selected on the basis of meeting data objectives.
 Such alternatives will be approved by NYSDEC before implementation and subsequently documented for inclusion in the project file.